panter/meteor-orion-components/README.md

 - [ ] use orion.attributes instead of define the type `type: orion.components.components({...})` in schemas
 - [ ] removing a component may be buggy (issue seems related to aldeed:autoform)
 - [ ] slow performance in admin-area because of re-rendering on changes.
+- [ ] make it compatible with materialize